lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device <-> Authorization Server (U <-> W) {#U-W}

-The protocol between U and W is carried out via V with certain data protected between the endpoints using the equivalent of a hybrid encryption scheme (see, e.g., {{RFC9180}}).
+The protocol between U and W is carried out via V with certain data protected between the endpoints using the equivalent of a hybrid public key encryption scheme such as {{RFC9180}}.
 U uses the public DH key of the W, G_W, together with the private DH key corresponding to ephemeral key G_X in EDHOC message_1, and vice versa for W.
 The endpoints calculate a shared secret G_XW (see {{reuse}}), which is used to derive secret keys to protect data between U and W, as detailed in this section.